 Choosing your child’s first phone can be challenging with so many different options out there.
 Not only are you dealing with the practicality of the mobile phone and all of the connections that it facilitates, but there are also social pressures associated with phones that are likely to be considered as more important for your child than the performance of the phone itself.

 |Phone||RRP (from)||Battery size||Great because;||Rating for kids|

 |Moto E5||£99.99||4000mAh||Brillaint camera and battery||★★★★☆|

 |Nokia 3310||£19.99||1200mAh||Safe, durable, cheap and super long battery life||★★★★★|

 When is it appropriate to give a child their first phone?

-Many experts and the parents at Compare and Recycle agree, your child might not need a phone until they start being more independent, travelling to school by themselves, visiting friends or staying at after school clubs, and this would usually be around senior school.
+As many experts and the parents here at Compare and Recycle agree, your child might not need a phone until they start being more independent, travelling to school by themselves, visiting friends or staying at after school clubs, and this would usually be around secondary school.

 What phone should you get as a first phone in 2019?